 4. Place your Velocity or Qantas status on hold for parental leave

-Both Virgin Australia and Qantas offer status holds or pauses of 6 and 18 months respectively when you have a baby, but Qantas’ is more restrictive as you need to take a break from employment to qualify.
+Both Virgin Australia and Qantas offer status holds or pauses of 6 and 18 months, respectively, when you have a baby but Qantas’ is more restrictive as you need to take a break from employment to qualify.
 After the hold or pause is over, you have 12 months to work towards maintaining that status.

-In order to get that coveted Gold status, do your research and work out which airline, and therefore alliance, is the best one for you to focus on for a year.
+In order to get that coveted Gold status, do your research and work out which airline and, therefore, alliance is the best one for you to focus on for a year.

 Once you have your status, status match whenever you can.

-If you don’t have a whole lot of points, save them for comfortable Business Class travel on longer flights, and buy or redeem Economy Class tickets for shorter trips, leveraging your status to enjoy comfort perks on the ground.
+If you don’t have a whole lot of points, save them for comfortable Business or First Class travel on longer flights, and buy or redeem Economy Class tickets for shorter trips, leveraging your status to enjoy comfort perks on the ground.

-Finally, use the frequent flyer program that gives Gold status to access those perks, but credit your miles to the program with the best redemption opportunities for you.
+Finally, use the frequent flyer program that gives Gold status to access those perks but credit your miles to the program with the best redemption opportunities for you.